visionappscz/bootstrap-ui/src/less/styleguide.md

-<p class="lead">This the docs of Synergic UI, a Bootstrap 3 extension for building beautiful web apps user
+<p class="lead">This is the docs of Synergic UI, a Bootstrap 3 extension for building beautiful web apps user
 interfaces.</p>

 Bootstrap itself is a great tool for quick creating web app interfaces.
 Synergic UI extends its capabilities with some